4 color personality type: The Auditor

 However, Auditors may overuse analysis, becoming bogged down in details or hesitant to act.
 Under pressure, they can become overly worried, inflexible, or stuck in past processes.

-Challenges Auditors face
+Challenges that Auditors face

 While Auditors bring valuable precision and discipline, their perfectionism can sometimes hold them back.
 They may avoid acknowledging mistakes and over-research to justify their position.
 Their preference for predictability and their cautious nature can also lead to a fear of abrupt change or conflict.